jdesamero/Backstab/README.md

 		// other events
 		'model:change': 'updateSong'
 	},

-	updateSong: function() {
+	updateSong: function( e, model ) {
 		// do stuff
 	}

 } );

 // list view
 var ListView = Backstab.View.extend( {

 	events: {
 		// other events ...
 		'collection:initialize; collection:add': 'addSong'

-		// the abvove is the same as the following two lines:
-		// 'collection:initialize': 'addSong',
-		// 'collection:add': 'addSong'

 	},

+	// same method is used when initializing existing songs
+	// as well as the addition of new songs
 	addSong: function( e, song ) {
 		var item = new ItemView( { model: song } );
 		this._items.push( item );